Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Introduction

 \section{Introduction}

-Deep research tasks, which involve synthesizing information from diverse sources and navigating complex, interdependent concepts, pose significant challenges for existing AI systems.
-These tasks often demand knowledge retrieval, advanced reasoning, sophisticated tool use, and dynamic planning over multiple steps under structural uncertainty and evolving objectives \cite{du2025deepresearch}.
-Applications include literature review \cite{haman2025fake}, open-domain question answering, and policy analysis \cite{gambrell2025ai}, where the ability to evaluate conflicting perspectives, explore hypotheses, and revise beliefs as new evidence emerges is essential.
-However, current systems often take tens of minutes to respond.
+Deep research systems, which can generate long-form responses by synthesizing information from diverse resources given an open-ended query, have become increasingly powerful with the advances in LLM-based agents.
+While the state-of-the-art systems can create high-quality reports for deep research tasks, including literature review \cite{haman2025fake} and policy analysis \cite{gambrell2025ai}, their efficiency is still limited: such systems often take tens of minutes to respond.
 This latency can break users' cognitive flow \cite{iqbal2007disruption}, incur high context-switching costs \cite{mark2008cost}, and degrade overall experience.

-Much of this inefficiency stems from poor orchestration.
-Existing systems typically rely on sequential processing \cite{xu2025comprehensive}, leading to unnecessary latency when subproblems are independent, leaving parallelizable evidence gathering, hypothesis branching, and speculative exploration underexploited.
-Moreover, static planning strategies in these systems also fail to adapt to the dynamic nature of research \cite{zheng2025deepresearcher}.
-The value of subqueries or deeper investigation often becomes clear only during execution, but current systems rarely prune low-value paths or reallocate effort during runtime.
+Much of this inefficiency stems from poor runtime orchestration.
+Existing systems typically rely on sequential planning and reasoning \cite{xu2025comprehensive}, leading to unnecessary latency when opportunities for parallel branching and speculative exploration are under-utilized.
+These systems typically plan ahead of research.
+However, the value of subqueries or deeper investigation often becomes clear only after partial research progress, but current systems rarely prune low-value paths or reallocate resources at runtime.

-To address these challenges, we propose \textbf{\method}, a framework designed for efficient deep research that integrates adaptive planning, real-time orchestration, and concurrent execution. \method treats deep research as a dynamic, tree-structured traversal, where a complex query is decomposed into concurrent subqueries that dynamically populate the research tree.
-The objective is to maximize response quality under a time budget by adjusting the tree structure and reallocating effort across promising research directions.
+To address these challenges, we propose \textbf{\method}, a framework designed for efficient deep research that integrates adaptive planning and runtime orchestration on a fully-asynchronous execution infrastructure. \method treats deep research as a dynamic, tree-structured traversal, where a complex query is decomposed into concurrent subqueries that dynamically populate the research tree.
+The objective is to maximize response quality under a time budget by adjusting the tree structure and reallocating resources across promising research paths.